ctnava/rxtechnotes/law/abbreviated_federal_law_reference.md

 These programs laid the foundation for future pharmacy regulations that affect how medications are dispensed and monitored, especially for public health insurance recipients.

-### Patient Protection & Affordable Care Act (Obamacare, 2010)

-The Obamacare was signed into law with the overall goals of improving patient care, quality, and outcomes while reducing cost.
+> 🤯 The Patient Protection & Affordable Care Act (Obamacare, 2010) was signed into law with the overall goals of improving patient care, quality, and outcomes while reducing cost.

-## Health Information Policy
+## Health Information Handling

 🔗 [Further Detail on Health Information Policy](./health_privacy.md)